 It is now generally accepted that the term "child pornography" should not be used, because it conflates the images of child abuse (which constitute "child pornography") with adult pornography which may be perfectly legal.
-There are different opinions about this, but it has now become generally accepted that the term "child sexual abuse images" is more appropriate, and most agencies have adopted this practice in their written material.
+There are different opinions about this, but it has now become generally accepted that the term "Indecent Images of Children (IIOC)" is more appropriate, and most agencies have adopted this practice in their written material.
 Some research material uses the older term and that usage is usually preserved in direct quotes

-Pornography and sexual violence
+Indecent Images of children Pornography and sexual violence

-The debate around the potential harmful effects of pornography and its link to sexual violence has raged for many decades.
-Many eminent researchers have compiled studies, which they claim both proves, and disproves, the impact of pornographic images on sexual offending.
+The debate around the potential harmful effects of viewing indecent child images and its link to sexual violence has raged for many decades.
+Many eminent researchers have compiled studies, which they claim both proves, and disproves, the impact of these images on sexual offending.